-WRI Aqueduct

-Internal company methods

-Other, please specify (Combination of Business (Plant) Level Water Risk Assessment Tool and Other internal tools)
+WRI Aqueduct Internal company methods Other, please specify (Combination of Business (Plant) Level Water Risk Assessment Tool and Other internal tools)

-Enterprise-wide risk mapping exercises, in which we use the latest scientific information available (e.g. WRI Aqueduct as stated in this response) are conducted approximately every three years, or more frequently as appropriate.
-The results of these risk mapping exercises provide granular geographical & watershed-level detail on the potential levels of risk exposure across our business, from our direct operations, our bottling partners' operations, and our supply chains.
-Additionally, we use our internal, proprietary Facility Water Vulnerability Assessment tool, which collates all historical data and analysis conducted since our global program commenced in 2004, and integrates a number of other data points, such as local market dynamics.
+The Coca-Cola System employs a three-tiered water risk assessment framework to identify and assess water-related risks in our supply chain.
+The first is the Global Enterprise Water Risk Assessment (EWRA) that uses the WRI Aqueduct tool to conduct a high-level assessment of water quantity, quality, and access risks.
+The results provide granular geographical & watershed-level detail on the potential levels of risk exposure across our business.
+TCCC conducts this assessment approximately every three years, or more frequently as appropriate.
+The most recent was conducted in 2019.
+Additionally, we use our internal, proprietary Facility Water Vulnerability Assessment (FAWVA) tool, which collates all historical data and analysis conducted since our global program commenced in 2004, and integrates a number of other data points, such as local market dynamics.
 Using the Facility Water Vulnerability Assessment Tool, we conduct a detailed site-level survey for all facilities that covers 72 potential vulnerabilities, spread across 20 risk factors.
-On plant-level, detailed Source Vulnerability Assessments (SVA) are required every 5 years or every time the supply source changes.
-The SVA feed into Source Water Management Plans (SWMP) for local action, and also inform the FAWVA.
+The final tool is the Source Vulnerability Assessments (SVA) used by our bottling operations.
+At the plant-level, detailed Source Vulnerability Assessments (SVA) are required every 5 years or every time the supply source changes.
+The SVA feeds into Source Water Management Plans (SWMP) for local action, and also inform the FAWVA.
+This assessment has also been aligned with our external water stewardship standards using the AWS approach.